Make High School Count

 Many young people do not enjoy going to school.
 They may feel trapped in classrooms and may be embarrassed to ask for help.
 Tips for overcoming some of the barriers to learning and understanding how to be a better student are included in the student guide.

 Since education after high school is necessary for many careers, it is important to make sure the high school courses your child takes will be appropriate for college.
-The student guide includes suggested courses and a chart your student can use to plan them.
+The student guide includes suggested courses and a course planning chart your student can use to plan them.

 Often, a good student is merely someone who has certain habits that help make learning easier.
 The student guide suggests some of these habits that are fairly simple to develop.
 Talking with your child about what the family can do to support good study habits may be very helpful.